 Why is Software Development Life Cycle Important?

-Why should you follow the standard software development life cycle?
+SDLC can assist you in easing your product’s entire software development journey.
 Here’s how the SDLC process adds value to your software development ventures:

 - Faster time to market — the development and the turnaround time get relatively shortened